dlmw/dplaylist/README.md

 Let's take an example: [Rick Astley - Never Gonna Give You Up (Video)](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 The ID of the video is effectively **dQw4w9WgXcQ**.

-The following is an exhaustive list of the possible values that you may have in your text file :
+The following is an exhaustive list of the possible values that you may have in your text file:
 - https://www.youtube.com/watch?v=dQw4w9WgXcQ
 - https://youtu.be/dQw4w9WgXcQ
 - dQw4w9WgXcQ